Delicious and Easy Cooking for One

 Delicious Cooking for One

-Taking just a few minutes to make a home-cooked dinner for yourself can be more deliciously satisfying than the same routine of heating packaged frozen dinners in the microwave night after night – and it can be done without washing lots of dishes!
-The trick is to have a few staples in the pantry and in the freezer.
-Here are some must-have meal-builders for fast and healthy meals for one:
+Taking just a few minutes to make a home-cooked dinner for yourself can be more deliciously satisfying — and healthier — than microwaving frozen dinners night after night.
+And it can be done without a lot of cleanup afterward.
+The key is to have a few basics stocked in the pantry and the freezer.
+Here are some must-have meal-builders for fast and healthy meals for one.

 Stock your pantry

-• Canned tuna – The American Heart Association recommends eating fish – preferably oily fish that contain omega-3 fatty acids – at least twice a week.
-Canned light tuna can help you meet those recommendations!
-Tuna is the go-to sandwich maker, but it can also be stirred into low-sodium pasta sauce along with some chopped peppers and some paprika for a Spanish sauce.
-Jazz up your tuna salad by adding grated carrot, celery, raisins and curry powder; instead of mayo, stir in low-fat plain yogurt.
+• Canned tuna.
+The American Heart Association recommends eating fish — preferably oily fish that contain omega-3 fatty acids — at least twice a week.
+Very low sodium canned albacore tuna, packed in water, can help you meet those recommendations.
+Tuna is a classic go-to sandwich maker, but try jazzing it up by adding grated carrot, celery, raisins and curry powder as well as replacing the mayo with fat-free or low-fat plain yogurt.
 The combo of apples, tuna and a sprinkle of sunflower seeds makes delicious toppings for a green salad.
+Canned tuna can also be stirred into low-sodium pasta sauce along with some chopped bell peppers or chili peppers and paprika for a Spanish sauce.

-• Canned beans – If you have canned beans, you have a meal in minutes; just drain and rinse to remove some of the excess sodium.
-Make a salad for dinner (or pack it for lunch) with mixed greens, beans, any veggies on hand and a sprinkle of unsalted sunflower seeds.
+• Canned beans.
+If you have canned beans in your pantry, you can have a meal in minutes.
+Make a salad for dinner (or pack it for lunch) with mixed greens, beans, any vegetables you have and a sprinkle of unsalted sunflower seeds.
 Microwave a sweet potato and puree it with beans and low-sodium chicken broth for a satisfying soup.
-For a hearty pasta sauce, sauté beans in a little olive oil for 3 minutes with garlic, then add low-sodium tomato sauce and serve over whole wheat noodles.
+For a hearty pasta sauce, sauté beans in a bit of olive oil with garlic, add low-sodium tomato sauce and serve over whole-grain pasta.
+Buy no-salt-added or low-sodium canned beans, and rinse and drain them to remove any excess sodium.

 Stock your freezer

-Whenever you cook, make a recipe for extra servings so you can freeze the extra in individual serving containers for heat-and-eat meals.
+When you cook, make extra servings so you can freeze them in individual serving containers for heat-and-eat meals.

-• Pasta sauce – On the weekend, make a big batch of homemade red sauce, pesto or low-fat white sauce.
-Freeze in ice cube trays and then transfer to a zip-top plastic bag.
-When reheating, take out as many cubes as needed.
-Reheat tomato sauce in the microwave or defrost pesto and white sauce by placing in a freezer bag and dunking into hot water (so the sauce doesn’t separate.)
-Serve over a big plate of cooked veggies or whole grain noodles.
-Check out these great ideas on how to Create Your Own Tomato Sauce!
+• Pasta sauce.
+On the weekend, make a big batch of homemade red sauce (using no-salt-added tomato products), pesto or low-fat white sauce.
+Freeze in ice cube trays and then transfer to a resealable plastic freezer bag or airtight container.
+Reheat the tomato sauce in the microwave or defrost the pesto or white sauce by placing it in a freezer bag and dunking it into hot water.
+Serve over cooked vegetables or whole-grain pasta.
+Check out how to create your own tomato sauce.

 Lipton